For more information about blueberries, see Blueberry Picking Tips

 OR you can be lazy like me and use the slice mode on your food processor.

-Either way, if you start with 10 cups of berries, you'll end up with about 6 to 7 cups of crushed blueberries.
+Either way, if you start with 10 cups of berries, you will end up with about 6 to 7 cups of crushed blueberries.
 Don't go all anal-retentive and worry that you only had 6.2567 cups of crushed berries....
 Just take your OCD meds and the jam will turn out fine!

 Note: if you want to make a smooth blueberry spread; instead of mushing or crushing the blueberries, just run the blueberries through a blender until you get a smooth consistency.

-Depending upon which type of jam you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jam you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside).
-I don't recommend using Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, Splenda) by itself - plain old sugar makes a big difference in the color and taste.
+I don't recommend using Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, by itself - plain old sugar makes a big difference in the color and taste.
 Unless you're diabetic, for best results, try the low or lower sugar formula below.

 |Type of jam||